markpmlim/AdjustingTheHueOfAnImage/Readme.md

     renderingIntent: .defaultIntent)!

-The same images are rendered at the  `hueAngle` of -90, 0, 90, 180 degrees.
+The same set of results are obtained for the hueAngles -90, 0, 90, 180 degrees.

 <br />
 <br />